techidaily/site-win11/source/_posts/navigating-through-install-failed-messages-on-discord.md

 ## 1\.
 Download the Discord Setup File Again

  First, try downloading the**DiscordSetup.exe** file again.
 This is suggested to double-check that the issue isn’t occurring because of a corrupted setup file.
-Click**Download for Windows** on the[Discord website](https://discord.com/download) to obtain a new installer for the software.
+Click**Download for Windows** on the [Discord website](https://discord.com/download) to obtain a new installer for the software.
 Then try installing Discord with the fresh setup wizard.

  Note that there’s also an alternative Discord Public Test Build (PTB) version available on that download page.
 You can try installing the PTB, which includes new experimental features, as an alternative to the standard Discord client.
 To do so, click the**Download Public Test Build** option further down the page instead and select**Windows** .